-Non-owner insurance covers bodily injuries and property damage to other people or their property while you’re driving a vehicle that you don’t own, and can be purchased for a number of reasons, ranging from frequent car rentals to borrowing a car on a regular basis.
+Non-owner insurance covers others’ injuries and any damage to their property while you’re driving a vehicle that you don’t own.
+This coverage can be purchased for a number of reasons, ranging from frequent car rentals to borrowing a car.

 Before we go any further and begin examining the best non-owner car insurance, there are a couple of unique things to note about this type of insurance.
-The first is that non-owner insurance isn’t appropriate for drivers who live with the owner of the car that they’re driving; in that case, you need to be listed as a car’s primary policy.
+The first is that non-owner insurance isn’t appropriate for drivers who live with the owner of the car that they’re driving.

-Second, this type of insurance doesn’t cover the damage done to the vehicle that you’re driving, as it’s not assigned to any particular vehicle.
+Second, this type of insurance doesn’t cover the damage done to the vehicle that you’re driving.
 For that reason, it’s almost always less expensive than a typical car insurance policy, but you are responsible for the repair costs if you’re involved in an accident while driving a car you don’t own.

 When do you need non-owners car insurance?